SCons/scons/src/engine/SCons/EnvironmentValues.md

   * Get (or create) local variable dictionary
     * Only overrides are EnvironmentValue objects
     * **NOTE**: This is what  OverRideEnvironments use to pass their overrides in addition to the TARGET/SOURCE which is normally in local variable dictionary
-  * One issue which complicates things is that (at least) the Special variables are different and aren't EnvironmentValue objects (pre-tokenized)
+  * Convert referenced Special variables to EnvironmentValue objects when needed.
+(They will be generated via factory and cached)
   * Is it (probably) worth creating some shortcut logic where if the value we're trying to subst is only one token and that token is a plain string, we just return it.
 Though we may have to take into account that it's a simple string with multiple tokens "a simple string" rather than something like ".obj"
   * Create an EnvironmentValue from the string to be substituted.
   * Walk each token and evaluate